67hz/vim-lldb/README.md

 The output must contain either `+python` or `+python3`

 The above command displays the major version of vim.
 It is possible that a different minor/patch version is running between `LLDB` and python.
-To verify Vim's exact python version, launch vim and run:
+To verify vim's exact python version, launch vim and run:

-    : pyx << EOF
+     :pyx << EOF
      import sys
      print(sys.version)
      EOF